As Tears Go By (song): History

+Norwegian Newspaper Øvre Smaalenene describe Faithfull’s version as a “recording with a pleasant familiarity, without the melody itself standing out in any particular way”.

 The Rolling Stones recorded their own version of "As Tears Go By" in 1965, changing the arrangement from Faithful's 1964 version: her 1964 version features percussion and strings throughout; the Rolling Stones' version completely lacks percussion and opens with acoustic guitar followed by strings entering in the second verse.
 The string arrangement on the Stones' version was done by Mike Leander.

 Billboard described the Rolling Stones' version as a "beautiful folk- flavored ballad...baroque, semi-classical smash hit!"
-Cash Box said the Stones gave the song a "hauntingly, plaintive slow-moving laconic, classical-oriented style."
+Cash Box said the Stones gave the song a "hauntingly, plaintive slow-moving laconic, classical-oriented style".
 The track was a surprise hit on the US Easy Listening chart.

-"As Tears Go By" was one of the three songs, including "(I Can't Get No) Satisfaction" and "19th Nervous Breakdown," that the band performed live during their third appearance on The Ed Sullivan Show.
+"As Tears Go By" was one of the three songs, including "(I Can't Get No) Satisfaction" and "19th Nervous Breakdown", that the band performed live during their third appearance on The Ed Sullivan Show.
 It was released as a single in December 1965 by their North American record label, London Records.
 DJs across the country made "As Tears Go By" an in-demand hit when they started playing it from the band's recently released album December's Children (And Everybody's).
-It peaked at number six on the American Billboard Hot 100, and at number 10 on the Billboard Easy Listening chart, years before the seemingly more wholesome Beatles would see their first entry.
+It peaked at number six on the American Billboard Hot 100, echoing the success the Beatles had attained the same year with McCartney's plaintive ballad "Yesterday".
 The song was later released in the UK in 1966 as the B-side to the single, "19th Nervous Breakdown".

 The Stones released a version with Italian lyrics as a single in Italy, under the title "Con Le Mie Lacrime" with the lyrics written by Danpa.

 The song was performed live on tour for the first time in November 2005 on the Stones' A Bigger Bang Tour.
 A performance from the 2006 leg of the tour was captured for the 2008 concert film Shine a Light and the accompanying soundtrack album.
 On 11 July in Milan the Stones performed it with the Italian lyrics.
 The song was performed as a duet between Jagger and Taylor Swift on 3 June 2013 at the United Center in Chicago, Illinois, for the band's 50 & Counting tour.